beaker-project/beaker/documentation/man/bkr.rst

 These options are applicable to :program:`bkr` workflow subcommands, such as :program:`bkr workflow-simple`.

+.. option:: --dry-run, --dryrun

+   Don't submit the job(s) to Beaker.

 .. option:: --debug

    Print the generated job XML before submitting it to Beaker.

-.. option:: --prettyxml
+.. option:: --pretty-xml, --prettyxml

    Pretty-print the generated job XML in a human-readable form (with indentation and line breaks).

-.. option:: --dryrun

-   Don't submit the job(s) to Beaker.

 .. option:: --wait